studersi/test-4/tutorial-7/README.md

 920300 Request Missing an Accept Header
 ```

 So the rule has been triggered as desired.
 Let us now exclude the rule.
-We have multiple options and we start with the most simple one.
-We exclude the rule at startup time of Apache.
+We have multiple options and we start with the most simple one: We exclude the rule at startup time of Apache.
 This means it removes the rule from the set of loaded rules and no processor cycles will be spent on the rule once the server has started.
 Of course, we can only remove things which have been loaded before.
 So this directive has to be placed after the CRS include statement.
 In the config recipe earlier in this tutorial we have reserved some space for this sort of exclusion rules.
 We fill in our exclusion directive right in this location:

 ```bash
 # === ModSec Core Rules: Config Time Exclusion Rules (no ids)